Gestational ageFetal age - gestational age; Gestation; Neonatal gestational age; Newborn gestational age

 Gestation is the period of time between conception and birth.
 During this time, the baby grows and develops inside the mother's womb.

 Gestational age is the common term used during pregnancy to describe how far along the pregnancy is.
 It is measured in weeks, from the first day of the woman's last menstrual cycle to the current date.
 A normal pregnancy can range from 38 to 42 weeks.

 Infants born before 37 weeks are considered premature.
 Infants born after 42 weeks are considered postmature.

-Gestational age can be determine before or after birth.
+Gestational age can be determined before or after birth.

-Before birth, your doctor will use ultrasound to measure the size of the baby'shead, abdomen, and thigh bone.
-This helps determine how well the baby is growing in the womb.
+- Before birth, your health care provider will use ultrasound to measure the size of the baby's head, abdomen, and thigh bone.
+This provides a view on how well the baby is growing in the womb.

-Review Date: 11/7/2011
+Review Date: 11/19/2015

-Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine; David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.